miguelmartens/cnpa-study-guide/README.md

 It's also worth noting that these metrics should be stratified properly: e.g., measure per application or per team as needed and then aggregate.
 Outliers can skew data – median is often used for lead time to avoid a single slow change distorting average.

 Some organizations add a fifth metric like Availability or Reliability (though MTTR covers a part of that).
 Others track Change Volume (but that's essentially deployment frequency).
-The four are widely accepted, so CPNA likely sticks to them.
+The four are widely accepted, so CNPA likely sticks to them.

 **Example scenario**: Before platform, a team deploys monthly (freq ~0.03 per day), lead time is 1-2 weeks (dev complete to prod), change failure maybe 30% (because deployments are big bang, lots can go wrong), and MTTR is a day (because manual fixes).
 After platform adoption (with CI/CD, smaller batches, canaries), perhaps that team now deploys daily (freq ~1.0 per day), lead time 1 day or a few hours, failure rate 5%, and MTTR 1 hour.
 Those improvements directly translate to more business agility and less downtime.